 Yokosuka is rightly famous for its beef curry but, as I said, beef is the most popular choice nationwide.
 Probably most of the beef that finds its way into curry houses and family kitchens is imported from Australia or the US; domestic beef, though widely accepted as the best in the world, tends to be very expensive, and some might think it sacrilege to put it in a curry.

-Even so, Matsusaka beef curry from Mie prefecture is highly regarded.
-One of the most famous beef types of Japan, Matsusaka beef, with its high fat-to-meat ratio, comes from kuroge washu (Japanese black haired) cattle.
-It makes a delicious melt-in-the-mouth curry, but isn’t easy to find outside of Matsusaka.
+Even so, Matsuzaka beef curry from Mie prefecture is highly regarded.
+One of the most famous beef types of Japan, Matsuzaka beef, with its high fat-to-meat ratio, comes from kuroge washu (Japanese black haired) cattle.
+It makes a delicious melt-in-the-mouth curry, but isn’t easy to find outside of Matsuzaka.

 Pork, on the other hand, is plentiful and fairly cheap in Japan, even the prime varieties.
 Kagoshima prefecture is well-known across Japan for its kurobuta (black pork), and this finds its way into all kinds of dishes, including the breaded cutlets and curries that are often served together.
 Slow cooked for tenderness, Kagoshima kurobuta curry is one of the great Japanese curries.
 And, in case you were wondering, it is not the pork itself that is black, but the pig it comes from!